spankowitz/spankowitz.github.io/_posts/2021-01-12-Vulnhub_nullbyte.md

 >bash: ./cowroot: cannot execute binary file: Exec format error

 Huh?
 Why not!
-I complied you, run dammit!
+I compiled you, run dammit!
 Time to search the interwebs for this error.
 Quickly I discover it's a file and host architecture mismatch.
-LEt's doubel check the file:
+Let's double check the file:

 ```
 file cowroot
 cowroot: ELF 64-bit LSB shared object, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, BuildID[sha1]=aec4f878e26d93014e1c5c9ab60160916ef07dd5, for GNU/Linux 3.2.0, not stripped
 ```

 64 bit?
 The victim is 32 bit!
 Why would you do that?!?!?
 Whoever compiled this is in idiot!
 Oh wait.
 I compiled it.
 Now, let me give a quick explanation.
 As a blue teamer, I know the more a bad guy does on a system, the more chances I have to catch them.
-In general, I try to do the most work on my attacker machine.
+So in general, I try to do the most work on my attacker machine that I can.
 In this case, I compiled the file on my 64 bit VM, so GCC compiled it for my architecture.
 Duh!
 Now let's try again but specify 32 bit:

 >gcc -m32 40616.c -o cowroot32 -pthread